zichongkao/selectstarsql/beazley.md

   data-default-text="SELECT 50 + 2, 51 * 2"
   data-solution="SELECT 50 / 2, 51 / 2"></sql-exercise>

 Isn't it strange that `51 / 2` gives `25` rather than `25.5`?
 This is because SQL is doing integer division.
 To do decimal division, at least one of the operands must be a decimal, for instance `51.0 / 2`.
 A common trick is to multiply one number by `1.0` to convert it into a decimal.
+This will come in useful in the later chapters.

 <a name="capitalization"></a>
 <div class="sideNote">